-Why do unicode characters look different between Litmus and my local email client
+Unicode character variations between Litmus and my local email client

-Email clients can be a cause of pain when it comes to encoding.
+Email clients can be a source of pain when it comes to encoding.
 Luckily there's a fix that will work well for you to ensure your readers always see the correct character.
 While you often can use Unicode characters directly, the best practice is to escape them to make sure they render as you expect across all email clients.

 The most common mistake made is using UTF8 characters directly in the HTML markup of your email.
 You need to use HTML entity codes that correspond to the character within the UTF charset.
 This is the best practice and is considerably more robust than relying on your transfer encoding to deliver those characters without breaking them.